New closer, same result: Giants blow lead, lose to D-backs

+PHOENIX (AP) -- Two big swings from Madison Bumgarner were undone by another bullpen meltdown in a wild opener for the San Francisco Giants that looked an awful lot like last season.

-PHOENIX (AP) -- Chris Owings singled home the winning run and the Arizona Diamondbacks scored twice with two outs in the bottom of the ninth inning off new San Francisco closer Mark Melancon to beat the Giants 6-5 in a wild season opener Sunday.
+Chris Owings singled home the winning run and the Arizona Diamondbacks scored twice with two outs in the bottom of the ninth inning off new San Francisco closer Mark Melancon for a 6-5 victory Sunday.

-Derailed by a dreadful bullpen last year, the Giants started this season the same way - even after trying to fix the problem by bringing in Melancon on a $62 million, four-year contract.
-They wasted a record-breaking performance by ace Madison Bumgarner, who retired his first 16 batters and became the first pitcher to hit two home runs on opening day.
+Derailed by a dreadful relief corps last year, the Giants started this season the same way - even after trying to fix the problem by bringing in Melancon on a $62 million, four-year contract.

+Bumgarner retired his first 16 batters and became the first pitcher to hit two home runs on opening day.
+He struck out 11 with no walks in seven innings - all for naught.

-Arizona got a double and three singles after Melancon (0-1) retired his first two batters in the ninth.
+Arizona got a double by Jeff Mathis and three singles after Melancon (0-1) retired his first two batters in the ninth.
 A.J.
-Pollock singled in the tying run and Owings dumped a base hit into right field to end it.
+Pollock singled in the tying run, and Owings dumped a base hit into right field to end it.

+''We never expect anything negative to happen with Mark out there,'' Giants manager Bruce Bochy said. ''It happened.
+You are not going to be perfect.
+We had our chances to put the game away a couple of times and couldn't do it.''

 The Giants had 32 blown saves last season, including nine in September.
-In their final playoff game, manager Bruce Bochy went through five relievers in the ninth inning against the Chicago Cubs, and San Francisco was eliminated from the Division Series after allowing four runs for a 6-5 defeat.
+In their final playoff game, Bochy went through five relievers in the ninth inning against the Chicago Cubs, and San Francisco was eliminated from its NL Division Series after allowing four runs for a 6-5 defeat.

 That led to an offseason overhaul in the bullpen, headlined by the arrival of Melancon as a free agent.
-He saved 98 games over the past two seasons, most in the majors.
+He saved 98 games over the past two seasons, most in the majors.'

+''You never really want to start it off this way, especially after a heck of a performance by Madison,'' Melancon said. ''This was one of the more impressive games I have seen by anybody.
+I really wanted to cap off a good start by him.
+Obviously, it didn't go that way.''

-New Diamondbacks closer Fernando Rodney (1-0) gave up a run in a shaky ninth but got the victory.
+New Diamondbacks closer Fernando Rodney (1-0) gave up a run but escaped a bases-loaded, one-out situation to get the victory.

+It was an emotional debut for new Arizona manager Torey Lovullo, the former Boston bench coach who had many family members in the crowd and thought often of his father, television producer Sam Lovullo (Hee Haw), who died earlier this year.

+''It couldn't have been scripted any better,'' Lovullo said. ''The walk that we've been walking, the concepts that we've laid on these guys, they went out there an earned every part of that victory.''

 San Francisco took a 5-4 lead when Joe Panik led off the ninth with a triple and scored on pinch-hitter Conor Gillaspie's sacrifice fly.

-Bumgarner struck out 11 with no walks in seven innings.
-He gave up three runs on six hits and became the first Giants pitcher to go deep twice in one game since Jim Gott in 1985.

 Bumgarner's line-drive homer off Zack Greinke put the Giants ahead 2-0 in the fifth.
-Bumgarner's second solo shot, off lefty Andrew Chafin, broke a 3-all tie in the seventh.
+The pitcher's second solo shot, off lefty Andrew Chafin, broke a 3-all tie in the seventh.

-Arizona had three straight singles off Derek Law, and Paul Goldschmidt's bouncing hit between third and shortstop tied it at 4 in the eighth.
+''That is obviously pretty special, having the chance to do that and for that to happen,'' Bumgarner said, ''but my job is out there on the mound.
+That is where my concern is at.''

-Jeff Mathis broke up Bumgarner's perfect-game bid with a one-out triple into the left-field corner in the sixth.
-Mathis scored on Nick Ahmed's pinch-hit single, and Pollock followed with a two-run homer just over the left-field fence that tied it at 3.
+Mathis broke up Bumgarner's perfect-game bid with a one-out triple into the left-field corner in the sixth.
+Mathis scored on Nick Ahmed's pinch-hit single, and Pollock - who missed virtually all of last season with a broken elbow - followed with a two-run homer just over the left-field fence that tied it at 3.

 Greinke was limited to five innings due to a high pitch count.
 He allowed two runs on four hits, striking out four and throwing 92 pitches.